avirdz/hookdeploy/README.md

 ### Global Config

+Add a new file config.php, copy the content of the file config.example.php and make your changes.

 Key      | Value     | Description
 -------- | --------  | -------------
 git      | (string) default: git |  git command (*)